 If you’re interested in reading more about foods that can help reduce inflammation and ease joint pain, read through this list of the 20 best foods for joint pain.
 At the end of this article, I’ll share a few other tips for keeping joint pain under control.

-20 Fabulous Foods For Fighting Joint Pain
+Best Foods For Joint Pain

 Berries provide several vitamins and minerals, including high levels of vitamin C and other antioxidants.
 They’re also rich in polyphenols called anthocyanins.
 Anthocyanins give berries their rich, dark colors.
 Anthocyanins could also help with joint pain because they have an anti-inflammatory effect.
 Eating berries could also help fight or prevent many diseases (such as diabetes and heart disease) that are linked to chronic inflammation.